 Child Day Care Facilities: Group Child Care (Under 36 Months), Group Child Care (30 Months to School Age).
 Preschool (30 Months to School Age), Group Child Care (School Age), Family Child Care, Occasional Child Care, Multi-Age Child Care, and In-Home Multi-Age Child Care

 A Medical Health Officer, appointed under the Health Act, has explicit duties under the Community Care and Assisted Living Act such as issuing licenses, inspecting licensed facilities and investigating complaints that an unlicensed facility is being operated.
 The Medical Health Officer delegates these duties to be carried out by Licensing staff on a daily basis.

-Licensing Officers and Licensing Nutritionists inspect, license and monitor over 1,300 licensed community care facilities in the Vancouver Island Health Authority.
+Licensing Officers and Licensing Nutritionists inspect, license and monitor over 1,300 licensed community care facilities in the Island Health region.

 Filing a Complaint

 Second Hand Smoke

 TB Screening and Testing

 South Island Central Island North Island

 201-771 Vernon Avenue 29 - 1925 Bowen Road 200 -1100 Island Highway